DFE-Digital/early-careers-framework/docs/source/npq/guidance.html.md

 Participants can either pass or fail assessment at the end of their NPQ course.
 These outcomes are submitted by providers within `completed` declaration submissions.

-Note, outcomes are sent to the Database of Qualified Teachers (DQT) who issue certificates to participants who have passed.
+**Note**, outcomes are sent to the Database of Qualified Teachers (DQT) who issue certificates to participants who have passed.

 ```
  GET /api/v3/participants/npq/outcomes